rajdeeprath/red5-development-series/red5pro/articles/red5pro-integrations/red5pro integration with other technologies.md

 * If you have a custom logic/method on the server to be invoked from the client.
 Example if you need to set/update a property on the client's `IConnection` object on the server side, whenever the client interacts with the application.

 There could be many more use cases, but these are good enough to help you understand, when/if you need custom effort on for server side integration.
 Each of the use cases mentioned above, warrants custom development either partially or completely.

+Before getting started with client side development you shoudl ask yourself the same questions that we discussed for server side development :

+* What are the requirements for client integration ?
+* How will the server side interface with the client side ?
+* Are the testbed examples enough for developing what you need ?
+* Do you have a custom webapp or plugin on the server, that your client nees to interface with ?
+* What are the platforms you wish to target - HTML5/Android/IOS ?
+  * What type of clients do you expect ?
+* Do you want an addition to an existing SDK features ?

+Having thought this over, you should now be ready to dive into some of the technical details of Red5 pro client side integrations.

+### Common activities of a Red5 pro client application

+Based on application use cases and development patterns, there are few easily identifyable activities in a  Red5 pro client applications.
+Almost every Red5 pro client application will include one or more of these features directly or indirectly.

+Red5 Pro features may makeup for a small part or a majority of your application functionality.In this section, we will discuss those features and take a look at how they can be included in our own application.

+#### Loading configuration

+The first part is to load the Red5 pro related configuration data into your application.
+The freedom of choosing the design is upto you.
+You can keep thinsg simple by hardcoding the configuration data in your application code (not recommended) or add it via a configuration file or even have it load from your application server over `HTTPS`.

+Mobile SDKs require you to specify your `SDK LICENSE KEY` as well.
+Take special care as to not expose this to your users.
+You can normally keep this embedded in the application itself.
+Use obfuscation to protect the license.

+#### Configuring settings

+Next step is to initialize your application code to connect to server endpoint to consume services.

+**Publishers**

+From a publisher point of view, you can do a bandwidth test to determine the best quality settings for the client.
+Optionally you may also provide selectable presets of quality settings.Based on the quality settings you can intialize the publisher's camera device for a broadcast.

+**RTMP Publishers**

+If you are using a RTMP encoder, take a look at our [encoder configuration guide](https://www.red5pro.com/docs/server/rtmppublishers.html) on recommended settings.

+**Android/IOS Publishers**

+For mobile SDK publishers, `854x480` at either `750Kbps` or `1000Kbps` is a standard value.
+You can experiment around it to find what best suits your application.
+It a commonly known theory that motion requires bandwidth.
+So depending on your content you can try higher resolution at same bandwidth if you knwo there is little or no motion.

+**HTM5 Publishers**

+**Subscribers**

+For subscribers the standard subscribing code should be good enough.

+#### Providing stream name

+#### Authenticating clients

+#### Building coordination between publishers and subscribers

+#### Publishing

+#### Subscribing

+#### ABR

+#### Muting Audio

+#### Sending messages over stream

+#### Adding Chat

+#### Handling interruptions

+#### Recording the session

+#### Capturing snapshot

+#### Viewing VOD Recordings

 ## Use Cases